The UK’s departure from the EU brought into place new requirements for individuals who wish to come to the UK to study.

 Alternatively, EU students (including non- EU EEA and Swiss nationals) who have established UK residency by 31 December 2020 will need to apply under the EU Settlement Scheme by 30th June 2021 to protect their UK residency.
 We recommend an application is made as soon as possible.

 Irish nationals do not need to apply for permission to enter or remain in the UK nor need to apply under the EU Settlement Scheme.

 EU Settlement Scheme

-The settlement scheme offers EU, non-EU EEA and Swiss citizens and their eligible family members the chance to protect their UK residency after the UK leaves the EU.
-The application is free and can help ensure that your status in the UK is adequately documented.
+The EU Settlement Scheme offers EU, non-EU EEA and Swiss citizens and their eligible family members the chance to protect their UK residency post Brexit.
+The application is free of charge and should ensure that your status in the UK is adequately documented.

-You will not need to choose which status to apply for - UKVI will assign one of these depending on the evidence available to them from other government databases such as HMRC as to how long you have been in the UK.
+You will not need to choose which status to apply for; UKVI will assign one of these depending on the evidence available to them from other government databases such as Her Majesty’s Revenue and Customs (HMRC) as to how long you have been in the UK.

-If you don’t have a National Insurance number, you can obtain alternative evidence including a letter of student enrolment which you can obtain from Student Enquiries in the Rutland building.
+UKVI will check their databases using a National Insurance number but if you don’t have a National Insurance number, you can obtain and provide alternative evidence including a letter of student enrolment downloadable from the Student Self-Service portal.

 For more information about the EU Settlement Scheme, see the UK Council of International Student Affairs (UKCISA) webpages.
 You can also view the UKVI guidance on settlement within the EU Settlement guidance and to start your application, visit Applying to the EU Settlement Scheme

 New students studying for less than 6 months may be able to enter the UK after the end of the transition period as a visitor.
 There should not be the need to apply for immigration permission before travelling and EU nationals are likely to be able to enter via the e-gates.

 For more information on entering the UK as a visitor, see our 'Studying on a visitor visa' webpage.